BestActionNow/CVAR/README.md

 --------- | ------- | -----
 --dataset_name |  | Specify the dataset for evaluation
 --dataset_path | | Specify the dataset path for evaluation
---model_name | [afm, afn, dcn, deepfm, fm, pnn, wide&deep] | Specify the backbone for recommendation --warmup_model |[mwuf, metaE, cvar] | Specify the warm-up method --is_dropoutnet | [True, False] | Specify whether to use dropoutNet for backbone pretraining --device | [cpu, cuda:0] | Specify the device (CPU or GPU) to run the program
+--model_name | [afm, afn, dcn, deepfm, fm, pnn, wd] | Specify the backbone for recommendation --warmup_model |[mwuf, metaE, cvar] | Specify the warm-up method --is_dropoutnet | [True, False] | Specify whether to use dropoutNet for backbone pretraining --device | [cpu, cuda:0] | Specify the device (CPU or GPU) to run the program